tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 which do not support ESNI will not modify the key schedule.)
 Moreover, to prevent trial decryption of the EncryptedExtensions message, servers need to send clients an explicit signal that the injection occurred.
-Thus, servers which accept the ClientHello and negotiate ESNI make use of the first 16 octets in the ServerHello.random to securely "signal" that ESNI was negotiated.
+Thus, servers which accept the ClientHello and negotiate ESNI make use of the last 16 octets in the ServerHello.random to securely "signal" that ESNI was negotiated.
 This signal is computed as follows.
 First, servers compute the following keying material using "bound_master_secret" {{key-schedule-injection}}.